turingschool/curriculum/source/projects/traffic_spy.markdown

 Your application parses and stores that data.

-Later, I visit your site and can view data about my traffic through a normal HTML interface.
+Later, I visit your site and can view data about my traffic through a HTML interface.

 ## Learning Goals